Undivided Resources

 Stay informed about assignments and how they’ll be modified

 If your child needs modified classwork to access the same curriculum as their peers, you’ll want to communicate with their teacher throughout the year about what those modifications are.
-Lisa encourages parents to be proactive in learning about upcoming assignments and discussing them with teachers.
+Carey encourages parents to be proactive in learning about upcoming assignments and discussing them with teachers.
 Check out her tips and examples in this clip:

 Contents